- Migraine has no known cure, so making diet and lifestyle changes is important to finding relief.

 Riboflavin (vitamin B2) is another nutrient that may help reduce the frequency of migraine attacks, according to the American Academy of Pediatrics.

-Drinking reduced-fat milk can help you reach the recommended daily value of vitamin B2, which is 1.3 mg for males adults and 1.1 mg for female adults.
+Drinking reduced-fat milk can help you reach the recommended daily value of vitamin B2, which is

 In fact, a 1-cup serving of 2 percent milk has about 0.5 mg — this is almost 50 percent of the daily recommended amount for most people.